CMPS2200-Fall2021/recitation-01-template/README.md

     - Click the "+" to make a new repl.it
     - Click "Import from github"
     - Enter your github assignment url: e.g., https://github.com/tulane-cmps2200/recitation-01-your-username
 - You'll work with a partner to complete this recitation.
-To do so, we'll break you into Zoom rooms.
 You will be able to code together in the same `repl.it` instance.
 You can choose whose repl.it instance you will share.
 This person will click the "Share" button in their repl.it instance and email the lab partner.

 ## Running and testing your code
 - Clicking the "play" button will run all tests in your code.